rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    5 GB/s over 9 wires using up to 900mA.
    It's 10x faster due to its blue color.
 (OK I'm kidding)<br />
    USB 3.1 "SUPERSPEED" was released in 2014.

+0. USB stick or USB hard drive provides extra storage. convenient to easily add photos, videos, or other media the Pi displays.

+   The Passport drive has 250 GB.

+   WD sells USB 3 drives up to several Terabytes.

 0. USB to UART serial cable.
    It's an alternative to using Ethernet and plugging